Color of clothing

 Social significance

 Colors have social, cultural, and political significance.
-Clothing colors also discriminates.
-In the past, some societies and cultures have adopted unconventional fashion trends.
-Pink and blue, for example, are associated with gender stereotypes in a similar way to jeans and skirts.
-These gender stereotypes connect skirts and pink with women, where jeans and blue are connected to men.[13]
+In the past, some societies and cultures have adopted unconventional fashion trends, which have led to discrimination and/or controversy.
+The colors pink and blue are associated with gender stereotypes.[according to whom?]
+Pink is seen to be a feminine color and blue is seen to be a masculine color.[12]
 Clothing color stereotypes can also be seen across cultures.
-In Hinduism, for example, widows are required to wear white, and in contrast to this Brides in western cultures wear white wedding gowns.
-In Christianity, the color black is associated with mourning.[14][15]
+In Hinduism, for example, widows are required to wear white, while brides in Western cultures wear white wedding gowns.
+In Christianity, the color black is associated with mourning.[13][14]

 Identity

 Clothing color represents the identity of political parties, sports teams, and various professions.
-The Bharatiya Janata Party uses the saffron color in their promotional activities.[16]
-Cricket whites is a type of white clothing worn by cricket players.
+The Bharatiya Janata Party uses the saffron color in its promotional activities.[15]
+Cricket whites are a type of white clothing worn by cricket players.
 White coats are (sometimes stereotypically) smocks worn by professionals in the medical field or by those involved in laboratory work.
-There are various terms denoting groups of working individuals based on the colors of their collars worn at work.
+There are various terms denoting groups of working individuals based on the colors of the collars worn at work.
 (See: Designation of workers by collar color)

 Uniform